The username or password you entered is incorrect, please try again.

 Our filaments are externally tested using LM-80 and TM-21 standards to provide lifetime calculations.

-– For our sapphire filaments (rigid, straight filaments) we state 30,000 hours.
-External testing shows we can state 33,000 hours.
+– For our sapphire filaments (rigid, straight filaments) we recommend 30,000 hours.
+External testing shows it is possible to recommend 33,000 hours.
 These calculations are relevant to all products in the Tala portfolio except Voronoi, Basalt and Unum.

-– For our FPC flexible filaments – external testing provides us the value of 15,000 hours useful lifetime.
-Useful is defined as still emitting more than 70% of the original light output.
+– For our FPC flexible filaments – external testing recommends a value of 15,000 hours useful lifetime.
+‘Useful’ is defined as still emitting more than 70% of the original light output.
 This applies to the Voronoi, Basalt and Unum ranges only.

 No. Unlike incandescent and fluorescent light sources, Tala LED lighting products produce virtually no light in the Ultraviolet (UV) or Infrared (IR) spectrums.